-Focusing on two execution models of "big-little" type MPSoCs, we proposed a dynamic reliability improvement framework to maximize soft-error reliability under temperature, real-time, and lifetime reliability constraints.
+Focusing on two execution models of big-little type MPSoCs, we proposed a DRIF to maximize soft-error reliability under temperature, real-time, and lifetime reliability constraints.
 We designed a computational efficient tool to check whether the lifetime reliability caused by a thermal profile is larger than a prespecified constraint.
-In order to reduce power consumption, we empirically studied the power features of the high-performance and low-power cores and established a task migration guideline to indicate the most appropriate and power efficient core to execute tasks.
+In order to reduce power consumption, we empirically studied the power features of the HP and LP cores and established a task migration guideline to indicate the most appropriate and power efficient core to execute tasks.
 Based on these contributions, our framework dynamically migrates tasks between cores and adjusts the core frequencies to satisfy all constraints.
 The results on chips supporting different execution models show that our approach is effective in increasing soft-error reliability under constraints compared to other representative approaches.
 As future work, we plan to extend our approach to more general task models and consider MPSoCs with GPU.